Aurielle/Yui-chan/README.md

 - **Konachan.com** (command is *konachan*)
 - **Yande.re** (command is *yandere*)
 - **Danbooru** (command is *danbooru*)
+- **Pixiv.net** (command is *pixiv*)
 - more are coming!

+**Important note:** Downloading from Pixiv.net is little tricky.
+If you run Yui under Windows or Linux with no UTF-8 support in terminal, you must encode any non-ASCII tags you enter with [this tool](http://yui.aurielle.cz).
+Otherwise you'll get a bunch of question marks instead of your tag in kanji.
+You must also specify destination directory with `--dir` option, because Yui can't create folders with kanji names.

 You can also specify options:
 `php yui.php <imageboard> [-p|--page x-y] [-a|--all] [-d|--dir <local dir>] [--timeout X] tag1 [tag2] ... [tagN]`